 As Virginia's federally-mandated Developmental Disabilities Planning Council, Board activities are governed by a required, annually up-dated Five Year State Plan.
-The current 2007-2011 State Plan, developed with public input during FY06, focuses on the following areas of emphasis identified by the federal DD Act: Education & Early Intervention,

-Employment, Formal & Informal Community Supports, Housing, and Transportation.
+The current 2007-2011 State Plan, developed with public input during FY06, focuses on the following areas of emphasis identified by the federal DD Act: Education & Early Intervention, Employment, Formal & Informal Community Supports, Housing, and Transportation.
 The plan also addresses the areas of Health and Recreation to a lesser extent and specifies related Quality Assurance and Cross Cutting activities.
 Board strategies guided by the State Plan, and enumerated by the DD Act, include Constituent Outreach & Training, Service System Monitoring, Technical Assistance, Supporting & Educating Communities, Building Coalitions & Informing Policymakers, Funding Systems-Change, and other appropriate functions.

 In April 2006, an extensive multi-year process of data collection and analysis, including public comment, resulted in the publication of the Board's first "Biennial Assessment of the Disability Services System in Virginia".
+During 2007 & 2008, the Board solicited additional public input and completed research for an updated edition.
 As noted elsewhere in this report, the Assessment has now become an essential resource and reference tool for state and local elected and appointed officials, the news media, advocates, service-providers, individuals with disabilities, and their families.
-During 2007, the Board solicited additional public input and will complete research for release of a 2008 up-date of the Biennial Assessment.
-Critical issues identified through the State Plan and Assessment processes and other means provide a focus for the Board's work.
+Areas of concern identified through the State Plan and Assessment processes and other means informed specific policy and practice recommendations detailed in the Assessment which provide a focus for the Board's work.

 In recent years, the Board has greatly expanded its emphasis on informing and influencing public policy to affect disability services capacity-building and systems-change and continues to increase its visibility and credibility in the public policy area.
-Board members and staff participate in more than 30 interagency task forces, workgroups, and other liaison activities.
+Board members and staff participate in numerous interagency task forces, workgroups, and other liaison activities.
 Specific examples of those activities follow by topical area.

-Another key strategy by the Board has been to reduce the number but increase the size, duration, and impact of its grant-funded projects.
+The Board has closely examined its grant-making processes to ensure that grant investments meet the Board's key state plan goals and recommendations in light of funding constraints.
 Grants are issued through two processes, both tied to the Board's policy goals.
-Requests for proposals are issued periodically to address specific objectives delineated in the State Plan, then grants are awarded following competitive review of submissions.
-No competitive RFPs were issued nor innovative grants awarded in FY06 to allow for replenishment of funds that would enable larger initiatives with greater effects.
-During this time, the grant processes were also reviewed and greatly improved.
-In FY07, a significant new set of competitive grants were funded.
+The Board may solicit proposals from state agencies and universities that are designed to meet specific goals for which the solicited entity is uniquely qualified.
+In addition, competitive requests for proposals are issued periodically to address specific objectives delineated in the State Plan.
+Recent improvements to the RFP process have resulted in an increase in the number, diversity, and creativity of applicants and their proposals.
+From FY07 to FY09, a significant new set of competitive grants were funded.
 Those and other recent projects are described below by topic area.
-Funding of innovative grants resumed temporarily in FY07; however, at its September 2007 meeting, the Board voted to discontinue that program due to overall limited resources, a dearth of innovative proposals, and the need to focus on achievement of specific state and strategic plan goals and priorities.
+Since FY07, funding of innovative grants has been suspended indefinitely by the Board due to limited resources and the need to focus on achievement of specific state and strategic plan goals and priorities.